xanvierb/docker-kennissessie-2019-12-12/README.md

 the experiments user is a member of the sudo group, but you can also `su` into the root account, the root user has the same password as the experiments user.

+If you would like to access the VM using SSH you can log in to the machine and resolve the IP address of the host-only network using the `ip addr` command.

 ## Excersises

 You can do these excersises in this order.
 Be aware, read the excersises carefuly a lot of the course is about the information in the excersises itself.